Horticulture for hallowed ground

 Blake’s education is in forestry, but he enrolled in Extension’s Master Gardener course to learn current research on how to care for the diverse landscape.
 Taking the course along with future Extension Master Gardener volunteers also introduced Blake to many people who could help him realize his plan for pollinator gardens.

-“While most people who take the Master Gardener course become Master Gardener volunteers, there are many ways to serve communities, so the same learning opportunity is available for those like Trevor who garden as professionals,” says Tim Kenny, Extension director of the Master Gardener program and horticulture education.
+“While most people who take the Master Gardener course become Master Gardener volunteers, there are many ways to serve communities, so the same learning opportunity is available for those like Trevor who garden as professionals,” says Tim Kenny, Extension horticulture education director.

 Blake and the other staff at the cemetery face constant challenges, from insect pests and weeds to road-salt damaged turf.
 Putting down new sod in a place that is still interring veterans nearly every day of the week is another challenge.
 He is also learning how to reduce the need for pesticides and select disease- and pest-resistant trees to replace some of those planted 50 or 60 years ago.